 1. Improve Site Performance & Load Time

 A smooth and quick website interface is an absolute plus for customers.
-This includes ensuring fast loading times through image optimization, caching techniques, and minimizing server downtime.
+This includes ensuring fast loading times through image optimization, caching techniques, and minimizing dedicated server downtime.

 Not only does this prevent frustration and abandonment, a speedy website also contributes to an increased AOV, as a well-performing website enables customers to feel more connected and engaged.